-Where N is the number of bits from the quantizer, and OSR is the oversampling ratio (X times the nyquist frequency).
-Using a sampling frequency of 32MHz (OSR = 32 MHz / (2 500 kHz) = 32) gives an SNR of about 60dB.
-This is equivalent with a 9.6-bit ADC!
+Where N is the number of bits from the quantizer, and OSR is the oversampling ratio (the ratio of input bandwidth and the nyquist frequency).
+Using a sampling frequency of 32MHz (OSR = 32 MHz / (2 \ 500 kHz) = 32) gives an SNR of about 60dB.
+This is equivalent with a 9.6-bit ADC.
+For a first-order sigma delta modulator an increase of the oversampling ratio by a factor of two means an increase of the equivalent number of bits by 1.5.